delvtech/hyperdrive/README.md

 practices and style, prettier is a Solidity formatter that checks for formatting and style, and cSpell is a spell checker.
 To run all three, run `yarn lint`.
 If you want to automatically format the code, run `yarn prettier`.

+# Disclaimer

+The language used in this codebase is for coding convenience only, and is not intended to, and does not, have any particular legal or regulatory significance.